NFL and players agree to new COVID protocols amid flood of positive tests - NewsBreak

 The NFL said it also evaluated its testing data and determined it needed to be updated to get vaccinated and asymptomatic players back on the field as quickly as possible.

-Under past protocols, a player would not be able to return to the field until they could produce two negative COVID tests, 24 hours apart.Wild videos put you in the middle of Kansas dust storm
+Under past protocols, a player would not be able to return to the field until they could produce two negative COVID tests, 24 hours apart.At least 5 dead as Midwest rocked by hurricane-force winds

 The league is now focusing on the viral load, or “cycle threshold” (CT), to determine how contagious a player is.
 A value 35 or greater is deemed not contagious, according to Dr. Allen Sills, the NFL’s chief medical officer.